 What are the asset sync statuses displayed in my Media Library?

-Indicates the asset is fully synced with Cloudinary; it exists in both WordPress and Cloudinary and will be delivered using a Cloudinary delivery URL.
+- indicates the asset is fully synced with Cloudinary; it exists in both WordPress and Cloudinary and will be delivered using a Cloudinary delivery URL.

-Indicates there was a problem syncing to Cloudinary.
+- indicates there was a problem syncing to Cloudinary.
 Hovering over the icon will show a message explaining the error.
 This will most likely be due to a file size limitation or an incompatible file type.
 Please refer to your package limitation for more information on this.

-How to apply transformations to my resources?
+How do I apply transformations to my resources?

 You can apply transformations to images and videos at different levels: